aaronbembenek/making-formulog-fast/artifact/README.md

 ### Supported Claims

-This artifact supports the following claims:
+This artifact supports the following main claims:

-- On the Formulog benchmark suite, compiling Formulog leads to speedups over interpreting Formulog (~2x arithmetic mean speedup in our experiments); this claim can be evaluated using the experiment scripts in the artifact.
+1. On the Formulog benchmark suite, compiling Formulog leads to speedups over interpreting Formulog (~2x arithmetic mean speedup in our experiments) as well as much less memory usage (~38x arithmetic mean less in our experiments).
-- On SMT-heavy benchmarks, interpreting Formulog using eager evaluation leads to speedups over compiling Formulog to off-the-shelf Soufflé (~5x arithmetic mean speedup in our experiments); this claim can be evaluated using the experiment scripts in the artifact.
+2. On SMT-heavy benchmarks, interpreting Formulog using eager evaluation leads to speedups over compiling Formulog to off-the-shelf Soufflé (~5x arithmetic mean speedup in our experiments).
-- On SMT-heavy benchmarks, compiling Formulog to our modified version of Soufflé that uses eager evaluation leads to speedups over interpreting Formulog with eager evaluation (~2x arithmetic mean speedup in our experiments); this claim can be evaluated using the experiment scripts in the artifact.
+3. On SMT-heavy benchmarks, compiling Formulog to our modified version of Soufflé that uses eager evaluation leads to speedups over interpreting Formulog with eager evaluation (~2x arithmetic mean speedup in our experiments).
-- On SMT-heavy benchmarks, using eager evaluation typically (although not universally) leads to faster SMT solving times compared to using semi-naive evaluation; this claim can be evaluated using the experiment scripts in the artifact.
+4. On SMT-heavy benchmarks, using eager evaluation typically (although not universally) leads to faster SMT solving times compared to using semi-naive evaluation.
-- Our improvements to Formulog---compilation and (on SMT-heavy benchmarks) eager evaluation---help Formulog be competitive with previously published, non-Datalog implementations of a range of SMT-based program analyses; this claim can be evaluated using the experiment scripts in the artifact.
+5. Our improvements to Formulog---compilation and (on SMT-heavy benchmarks) eager evaluation---help Formulog be competitive with previously published, non-Datalog implementations of a range of SMT-based program analyses.
-- Eager evaluation can be added to existing Datalog infrastructure with relatively low amounts of new code (~500 SLOC in the Formulog interpreter, and ~500 SLOC in Soufflé); this claim can be evaluated by running the utility `cloc` on the source directories contained in this artifact (we provide a script for this).
+6. Eager evaluation can be added to existing Datalog infrastructure with relatively low amounts of new code (~500 SLOC in the Formulog interpreter, and ~500 SLOC in Soufflé).

+Claims 1-5 can be evaluated by either analyzing the data we collected in our experiments (in the directory `paper-results/regular/`) or by using the scripts we provide to rerun our experiments.
+In either case, the data analysis scripts we provide can calculate the statistics we report throughout the paper (including those in Table 1), and also generate Figure 2 (relevant to claim 1), Figure 6 (relevant to claims 2 and 3), and Table 2 (relevant to claims 1-5).

+Claim 6 can be evaluated by running the utility `cloc` on the source directories contained in this artifact (we provide a script for this).

-More details about evaluating each claim are given in the instructions below.
+More details are given in the instructions below.

 ### Unsupported Claims